Procedures

 A new certificate has been imported:

-certificate info
+certificate imported

 Enable the certificate for use in SSL/TLS forward proxy